AriFordsham/GHCWiki/commentary/compiler/core2-core-pipeline.md

 - **Simplifier, final**: final 0 phase of the simplifier.

 - **Damand analysis, 2nd pass** (a.k.a. late demand analysis): this pass consists of demand analysis followed by worker-wrapper transformation and phase 0 of the simplifier.
 The reason for this pass is that some opportunities for discovering strictness were not visible earlier; and optimisations like call-pattern specialisation can create functions with unused arguments which are eliminated by late demand analysis.
 Only run with `-flate-dmd-anal`.
-NOTE: but the cardinality paper says something else, namely that the late pass is meant to detect single entry thunks.
+FIXME but the cardinality paper says something else, namely that the late pass is meant to detect single entry thunks.
 Is it still the case in the current implementation?

 - **Check rules, 3rd pass**